Asking your kids for good behavior means telling them exactly what you want them to do—not what you don’t want.

 This week’s assignment is to Ask for Good Behavior.
 When I first read the title of this chapter, I wondered why it was necessary.
 I mean, what kind of parents don’t ask for good behavior?
 Well, as it turns out, I’m the kind of parent that doesn’t ask for good behavior.

 All too often I am telling my girls NOT to do things, when I should be turning that around and telling them which things to do.
 So instead of “Don’t leave your backpack in the middle of the floor,” I should say, “Please hang up your backpack.”
 Always focusing on the action that they should be doing rather than the one that they shouldn’t.

-I have been paying attention to this one for several weeks now, since I am behind on actually blogging on this topic.
+I have been paying attention to this one for several weeks now.
 I think it’s pretty amazing how it helps me stay calmer and helps the girls to understand exactly what I want them to do.
 In the example of the backpack, if I told them not to leave it on the floor, they’d just pick it up and put it on the couch.
 Not what I wanted, but the backpack wasn’t on the floor, so they were trying to do what I asked.
 Just saying what I want them to do makes a big difference.
 And it’s a super easy habit to acquire, I’ve found.

 But I’ll still keep working on it.
 The word “don’t” hasn’t been entirely eradicated from my parenting vernacular.

 And now, just because I wish I were there again, instead of up here in the cold and the snow…a few more pictures of my girls at the beach on Grand Cayman.